 “She conjures Kali, and she is a destroyer”

-Angana and Richard were suspended during the investigation.
-Their closest students were not happy about that.
+Angana and Richard were suspended during the investigation and their closest students were not happy.

 During the investigation one student could be found in the hallway of CIIS crying while fasting.
 He stated, “I weep compassion and vulnerability — the compensatory emotional fields needed to heal and transform our school.”
 He warned that if the Anthropology program’s “core disappears [Angana & Richard]… be forewarned: The ecology of place, of CIIS, and of the Earth is in jeopardy.”